fltrWallet/fltrECC/README.md

 # fltrECC
 Swift wrapper for Bitcoin Core secp256k1 or libsecp256k1

+## fltrWallet
+This package is used for elliptic curve encryption in [fltrWallet](https://apps.apple.com/us/app/fltrwallet/id1620857882) for Apple devices.

 ## Using
+Swift Package Manager (SPM) is supported.
 Add a reference to your `Package.swift` file under
 ```swift
 dependencies: [
     ...